 Currently, we are not aware of any IDS dedicated to VoIP systems.
-One possibility is to use a general purpose network IDS like Snort [10] for the purpose.
+One possibility is to use a general purpose network IDS like Snort [13] for the purpose.
 Such a network based IDS would sniff the packets arriving at a host and attempt to find predefined patterns indicating an attack in the packets.
+For example, to detect the OpenSSL worm traffic, Snort searches each packet that flows through port 443 for the pattern 'TERM=xterm', which indicates the initialization of a UNIX terminal and is part of the behavior of the OpenSSL worm.
 One potential problem of this approach is that if the target pattern is fragmented across multiple packets, then the IDS will miss it.
 Seeing this problem, Snort has an IP fragmentation-reassembly module which assembles fragmented IP packets.
 Also, for TCP packets, it has a stream4 reassembly module that can aggregate TCP packets within the same TCP session (like a FTP session) into a conglomerate pseudo packet.
 After this, the same pattern-matching algorithm is employed on the pseudo packet.

 The matching infrastructure provided by Snort is versatile and has been proven to be very effective for dealing with most network based intrusions.
-However, for VoIP applications, there are two drawbacks to using Snort directly: First, no reassembly functionality is available for grouping UDP packets that belong to a VoIP session.
-Second, Snort's detection is session unaware.
+However, for VoIP applications, there are two drawbacks to using Snort directly:

+- 1. No reassembly functionality is available for grouping UDP packets that belong to a VoIP session.
+This means malicious patterns that are spread across UDP packets would elude the matching rule in Snort. - Snort's detection is rather session unaware.
 It does provide stateful detection for some TCP applications like HTTP and FTP.
-However, there is currently no infrastructure that can help in processing stateful VoIP sessions.
+However, there are currently no infrastructures that can help in processing stateful VoIP sessions.
+This could pose a problem for the detection accuracy and efficiency of detection.

 The WebSTAT system [1] provides stateful intrusion detection for web servers.
-It builds on STAT [11] which supports the modeling of multi-step, complex attacks in terms of states and transitions.
+It builds on STAT [14] which supports the modeling of multi-step, complex attacks in terms of states and transitions.
 WebSTAT operates on multiple event streams, and is able to correlate both network-level and operating system-level events with entries contained in server logs.
-WebSTAT uses some language extensions specific to web server attacks, and event generators that can read web server logs, parse them and create events in a commonly understandable form.
+WebSTAT uses some language extensions specific to web server attacks, and event generators that can read web server log, parse them and create events in a commonly understandable form.
 However, the work is essentially an alert correlation engine and does not show evidence of using considerable state across protocols.
-Also, the state is gathered from vertically layered elements in the protocol stack which operate sequentially (e.g. a web server and the OS), while

-SCIDIVE performs state aggregation across concurrently executing application level protocols.
+Also, the state is gathered from vertically layered elements in the protocol stack which operate sequentially (e.g. a web server and the OS), while SCIDIVE performs state aggregation across concurrently executing application level protocols.